xpy865934/bingWallpaper-GPL/README.md

-bing Wallpaper get and display items for free, provide image API interface.
+Bing Wallpaper get and display items for free, provide image API interface.
 [Have a look !](https://bing.xpyvip.top).

 ## Functionalities and roadmap